H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Discussion

 \subsection{The Credit Assignment Problem in Passive Learning}

 Why does mimicking the teacher's process lead to functional collapse?
-We propose that reasoning is an emergent property of \textit{credit assignment}, which SFT structurally lacks.
+We propose that reasoning emerges from \textit{credit assignment}—a mechanism SFT structurally lacks.
 In the teacher's Reinforcement Learning (RL) phase, verbosity is a byproduct of a search process surviving sparse rewards; a long chain exists only because it was instrumental in reaching a correct solution.
 The teacher effectively performs a neuroeconomic calculation, scaling cognitive effort where the expected value of correctness outweighs the computational cost \citep{westbrook2015cognitive}.

-However, when this trace is distilled via SFT, every token is weighted equally.
-The student receives the same gradient update for copying a vacuous filler phrase as it does for a crucial logical pivot.
+In SFT, however, every token is weighted equally; students receive identical updates for both vacuous fillers and crucial logical pivots.
 Consequently, the student fails to develop critical meta-reasoning capabilities—specifically the monitoring and control of cognitive effort \citep{ackerman2017meta}.
-Lacking the internal ``negative evidence'' of failure or the ``feeling of rightness'' that guides human termination of thought, the student cannot distinguish between the ``scaffolding'' of thought and the ``thought'' itself.
+Lacking internal error signals or the feeling of rightness'' that guides human termination of thought, the student cannot distinguish between the scaffolding'' of thought and the thought itself.
 This aligns with the ``Spring Model'' of alignment \citep{ji2025resist}: distillation stretches the model's output distribution to match the teacher's length (elasticity) but fails to restructure its internal plasticity, resulting in the ``Spurious Valley'' observed in our RSA analysis.
+This account dovetails with an ongoing debate. \citet{vankov2026correlations} and \citet{hu2026thinking} argued that LRM trace length may reflect \textit{performative scaffolding} rather than genuine computation, while \citet{devarda2026replyvankov} showed that RLVR traces track validated difficulty dimensions.
+Our findings dissociate these positions: the alignment signal survives under RLVR but collapses under CoT distillation, with the Linear Inflation Law as the quantitative signature of the scaffolding regime.